metagenomics/submg/README.md

 &nbsp;

 Please Note
-1. The tool is intended for submitting only metagenome datasets.
+1. The tool is intended for submission of only metagenomic datasets.
 2. The [ENA definition of a MAG](https://ena-docs.readthedocs.io/en/latest/submit/assembly/metagenome/mag.html#what-is-considered-a-mag-in-ena) (Metagenome Assembled Genome) is different from a metagenomic bin.
 Bins should be submitted before MAGs.
 3. In case you intend to upload results based on third party data, [ENA ask you to contact their helpdesk](https://ena-docs.readthedocs.io/en/latest/submit/assembly/metagenome/mag.html#introduction).
 4. Please [report any issues](https://github.com/metagenomics/submg/issues/new) you have with this tool.
 [Feel free to ask us](https://github.com/metagenomics/submg/discussions) for changes if the tool doesn't cover your use case.